iml-assess/DFOdata/README.md

     + USER ID: ***
 5. click "test connection" or ok and provide password

-# instructions to view Oracle databases with DBeaver
+# instructions to view Oracle databases with SQL developer

-1. install Dbeaver
+1. install SQL developer (available in software center)
-2. connect to database -> odbc
+2. select database (IMLPP / BIOCHEMP) in list
-3. fill in fields.
+3. fill use/password

-On the left side all tables in the database are indicated.
-Click on the main table (between ORDSYS and SDE) and then "Tables".
-All tables can be explored through e.g. right-click "View Table" or "Export Table".

 # Notes